-Voting by poll is mandatory on all resolutions at all general meetings under Main Board Rule 13.39(4).
-A chairman at a general meeting may exempt certain prescribed procedural and administrative matters from a vote by poll.
+Voting by poll is mandatory on all resolutions at all general meetings under GEM Rule 17.47(4).

-Listed issuers must therefore comply with the requirements under Main Board 13.39(5) relating to:
+Listed issuers must therefore comply with the requirements under GEM 17.47(5) relating to:

-- the appointment of a scrutineer (who may be the issuer's auditors or share registrar or external accountants who are qualified to serve as auditors) to oversee the voting procedures; - ii. the submission of an announcement of the results of the poll for publication on the Exchange website at least 30 minutes before the earlier of the commencement of the morning trading session or any pre-opening session on the business day following the general meeting.
+- i. the appointment of a scrutineer (who may be the issuer's auditors or share registrar or external accountants who are qualified to serve as auditors) to oversee the voting procedures; - ii. the submission of an announcement of the results of the poll for publication on the Exchange website at least 30 minutes before the earlier of the commencement of the morning trading session or any pre-opening session on the business day following the general meeting.

-Voting at General Meetings (Cont'd)
+VOTING AT GENERAL MEETINGS (Cont'd)

 The chairman of a shareholders' general meeting should ensure that the detailed procedures for conducting a poll are explained at the beginning of the meeting (Code Provision E.2.1).
-Following amendments to the Code, effective 1 April 2012, the Chairman may explain these procedures at any point during the meeting.